-The board of directors has established a minimum fund balance policy number 6015 for the general fund to provide for financial stability and contingencies within the district.
-The policy is that the district shall maintain of five percent (5%) of the proposed expenditures.
-For the 2016-2017 fiscal year, the amount Committed to this minimum fund balance policy is \$734,000.00, which is included in the amount reported as Committed Fund Balance on the financial statements.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain 5% of prior year expenditures.
+Portions of the fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.